Management

 The Advanced Routes page displays a table of all configured advanced routes.

-Each route row provides an Actions menu (⋮) with operations:
+Each route row provides an Actions menu (⋮) with the following operations:

 View and Edit: